County of Summerswane

 Great Library (Small Town): Alignment: LG, Population: 1,700, (70% human, 15% half-elf, 10% elf, 5% other) Authority figure: Lady Bronti (half-elf, female, librarian)

 Beyond the ruins a traveller will come to the site of the Great Library.
 It was once a temple to Labelas Enoreth, the Elven god of time, knowledge and history, but was taken by Kaegor in the wars.
 He decreed it should be his Great Library and had all the great works to be moved to it.
 Sadly he died soon afterwards and his wishes were never fulfilled.
 It is still a fine structure with an impressive collection of literature and science tomes within but it is not the library dreamed of.
 It has a mixed staff of human, half-Elves and even a few Elven academics who maintain the library.
-There is a town based around it with a temple to Deleb, the LG god of reason, intellect, and study.
+There is a town based around it with a temple to Delleb, the LG god of reason, intellect, and study.
 The towns folk have access to the library and are a surprisingly well read bunch though they also have an opinion on near anything and everything.

 Merriport (Small City): Alignment: NG, Population: 10,050, (80% human, 10% half-elf, 5% elf, 5% other) Authority figure: Count Aelfred Maltasian (half-elf, male, noble)

-The major city of the county is is Merriport which an old provincial one founded by Elves and expanded by Man.
+The major city of the county is Merriport which an old provincial one founded by Elves and expanded by Man.
 It is a popular holiday spot for wealthy merchants and affluent nobles.
 It has an elegant centre with broad boulevards and sun drenched squares.
 It has a modest harbour with, mainly, fishing vessels and some merchant ships.
 It is also a home of learning and the arts with both a temple to Delleb and a shrine to Lirr, the CG goddess of prose, poetry, literature, and art.
+There is also a large and impressive but also largely unused temple to the warrior god Heironeous whose preceptory here was abolished decades ago.
+The passive nature of the folk of Summerswane and the peacefulness of the County means few worship the valorous war god.

 Tourador (Small Town): Alignment: CG, Population: 1,800, Mixed (79% human, 9% half-elf, 5% elf, 3% dwarf, 4% other.).
 Authority figure: Miriam Loir (human, female, mayor)

+Tourador is home to a temple complex and tower to Myhriss the neutral good goddess of love, romance, and beauty.
+It is a beautiful location and is the most famously romantic spot within the Empire.
+Young lovers often elope to Tourador, while fashionable noble marriages take place here.
 There is also a more hedonistic feel with several shrines to Olidammara, the chaotic god of music, revelry, wine and tricks.
 Away from the tower are often the locations for wild parties and celebrations being thrown by some of the more decadent visitors.
 The road north to Merriport winds along the coast and links many a fashionable villa.
 To the south and west of town near the rolling moors are small suburbs of Halflings.

 Calsidron (Small City): Alignment: NG, Population: 8,500, (70% human, 20% half-elf, 5% elf, 5% other) Authority figure: Lord Waeltar Maltasian (human, male, noble) and Mother Vohis of Berei (Human, female, cleric)

 Calsidron is an ancestral home of the Maltasian house.
 It is a heavily Elven influenced settlement with a high number of the residents possessing some Elf blood.
-It is much less fashionable the Merriport for visitors and is a lot more homely in nature.
+It is much less fashionable than Merriport for visitors and is a lot more homely in nature.
 There is an old but serviceable Elven lighthouse built before Kaegor’s time and a sprawling palace within which the extended Maltasian family reside.

 At the city’s heart is a large market square and with its old winding streets, getting lost is easy for those unfamiliar with them.
 Calsidron has a fishing fleet and thriving merchant quay from which wine is exported from its extensive cellars.
 There are numerous small shrines and a temple to Berei, the NG agricultural goddess, like many settlements in Summerswane.